 Expand Your Ability to Earn

 Personal investments in your training, education and yourself can pay off later.
 It doesn’t matter whether you’re an employee or a freelancer.
 If you’re an employee, it could be additional courses or training to help you reach the next level in your career.
 If you’re self-employed or a freelancer, the extra funds from a personal loan could help you with expenses to help get your business moving.
 Investing in yourself is a way to build your financial future.
-With less debt later, you’ll be able to save more, set financial goals, and possibly even procrastinate a little less.
+With less debt later, saving more is possible, along with setting financial goals, and possibly even procrastinate a little less.

 RELATED: How to Improve Your Financial Future